C2C: Country to Country: C2C: Country to Country 2026

-The twelfth edition of Country to Country will be held on 13–15 March 2026.
-The main stage line-up was announced on 22 September 2025..
+The twelfth edition of Country to Country was held on 13–15 March 2026.
+The main stage line-up was announced on 22 September 2025.
 Ty Myers was added to the line-up on 31 October 2025 alongside the reveal of the Spotlight Stage artists.
+The London pop-up stage line-up was revealed on 6 February 2025.
+The CMA Songwriter's event, which took place on 12 March, featured Keith Urban, Kristian Bush, Aaron Raitiere, Ashley Cooke, and Meg McRee.